You can stop treadmill static from zapping your workout with these 5 simple tips.

 1-Put a mat under your treadmill

-Whenever at all possible, work out with clothing made of natural fibers, such as cotton.
-They are less likely to generate static.
-Synthetic materials like polyester and nylon will build up a significantly higher static charge.
-Your clothing can cause significant static buildup.
-Try wearing all natural fabrics like cotton while you run on your treadmill.
+Whenever possible, try to wear natural fabrics like cotton or bamboo while using your treadmill or elliptical.
 You will find that it helps with static shock and is more breathable and comfortable during your workout.
-For tips on choosing the perfect workout clothes, we recommend: How to Choose the Right Workout Clothes.
+For tips on choosing the perfect workout clothes, we recommend reading How to Choose the Right Workout Clothes.

 3-Compensate for dry air